FacilityApi/FacilityApi.github.io/docs/spec.md

 ### FSD

-An attribute is surrounded by square brackets, and its optional parameters are comma-delimited and surrounded with parentheses.
+In an FSD file, an attribute is surrounded by square brackets, and its optional parameters are comma-delimited and surrounded with parentheses.

-Each parameter value can be represented as a ASCII token or a JSON-style double-quoted string.
+Each parameter value can be represented as an ASCII token or a JSON-style double-quoted string.
 An ASCII token can consist of numbers, letters, periods, hyphens, plus signs, and/or underscores.
 An ASCII token (such as an integer) is not semantically different than a double-quoted string containing that token.

 ```
 [myService] // no parameters